livetrails/targetjs/README.md

 Controls the repetition of target execution.
 If loop() returns true, the target will continue to execute indefinitely.
 It can also be defined as a boolean instead of a method.

 4. **cycles**
 It works similarly to `loop`, but it specifies an explicit number of repetitions.
 It can also be combined with `loop`, in which case, once the specified cycles complete, they will rerun as long as `loop` returns true.
+In other words, `loop` functions as an outer loop for `cycles`.

 6. **interval**
 It specifies the pause between each target execution or each actual value update when steps are defined.